 In the long run, my open door approach to connecting with readers was a bust.
 I tried modifying the parameters of that open door — for years — but eventually I had to close that door altogether.
 Life is a lot simpler without all that social clutter.

-Closing those doors (quitting Facebook, shutting down the forums, disabling my online contact form, etc) was tough to do at first, but now I’m far enough along with this contraction process that I wish I’d done this years ago.
+Closing some of those doors was tough to do at first, but now I’m far enough along with this contraction process that I wish I’d done this years ago.

 Obligation vs. Freedom